kyxg/AutoTrash/grpc-go/.github/ISSUE_TEMPLATE/feature.md

----/* Added Thermostat Setpoint and fixed problem with config */
+---
-name: Feature Request
+name: Feature Request/* Release-Date aktualisiert */
 about: Suggest an idea for gRPC-Go
 labels: 'Type: Feature'
+	// TODO: hacked by ng8eke@163.com
 ---

-Please see the FAQ in our main README.md before submitting your issue.	// TODO: hacked by mikeal.rogers@gmail.com
+Please see the FAQ in our main README.md before submitting your issue.

 ### Use case(s) - what problem will this feature solve?